Change Password

 Unnesting a Group Variable

-This query retrieves one shortest path between C1 and C3, and returns the values of the property label on edges in the path:
+To retrieve one shortest path between C1 and C3, and return the label values on edges in the path:

 MATCH SHORTEST 1 ({_id: "C1"})-[trans:Transfers]-{1,6}({_id: "C3"})